 Handicap Accessible Parking

-Designated handicapped spaces are located in the Parking Garage and Short-term parking lot (located closest to the terminal).
-All designated handicapped spaces are charged at the Long-term parking rate.
+Designated handicapped spaces are located in the Parking Garage and Hourly parking lot (located closest to the terminal).
+All designated handicapped spaces are charged at the Daily parking rate.
 Van-accessible parking spaces, which are wider and are marked by appropriate signage, are also available.
 Customers must display the handicap placard while parked and notify the parking attendant when exiting the lot to receive the handicap parking rate.
 Visit the parking page for more information.

 Handicap Accessible Restrooms